oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 Here are the steps:
 1. Installation & account setup
 1. Initialize services
-1. Alice publishes assets for data services (= publishes a datatoken contract and metadata)
+1. Alice publishes data asset (including metadata)
 1. Alice mints 100 tokens
 1. Alice makes datatokens available for sale in a Balancer pool
 1. Marketplace displays the asset with the available services and price of datatoken